top of page

 Propex heater troubleshooting

-1- Flame failure: Do you have any gas in your gas bottle / are your valves open?
+1- Flame failure: Do you have any gas in your gas bottle?
+Are your valves open?

 Conclusion